 But let’s rewind a little bit.

 At that point, it was easy for Merritt to assume his time with the big league club had come to an end for the season.
-The Indians wrapped up the year with a 94-67 record and were set to face the Red Sox in the American League Division Series.
-But it was at that point the rookie, with just 11 innings under his belt, was sent to Arizona to stay loose -- just in case the Indians needed him in the postseason.
+The team wrapped up the year with a 94-67 record and was set to face the Red Sox in the American League Division Series.
+But it was at that point the rookie, with just 11 innings under his belt, was sent to Arizona to stay loose -- just in case Cleveland needed him in the postseason.

 “I’d only made one start in my career,” Merritt said.
 “At that moment, it was really cool for me just to know that I was even like an option at all to ... come up and be able to pitch in the postseason.